Jbleezy/BO1-Reimagined/README.md

 * Zombies will no longer get stuck behind a barrier when there are many zombies behind one barrier

 ## Zombies
-* Fixed a bug where zombies would bleed out when they shouldn't have
+* Fixed a bug where zombies would bleed out occasionally if they were standing in the same spot they were 30 seconds ago
+* For zombies to not bleed out, a player must now have line of sight to the zombie in addition to looking at the zombie
+* Zombies will now not bleed out if they are in an active zone in addition to being close to a player
 * Zombies can no longer be alive and headless
 * 4 round and 5 round special rounds will happen more equally now
 * Max health: 1 million